The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 - Increased focus and engagement

-- Decreased disruptive behaviors among people with Alzheimer’s
+- Decreased disruptive behaviors for memory-loss patients

 Disadvantages of Birds as Companions